Variational inference for cutting feedback in misspecified models: Introduction

-Modularization raises interesting statistical issues, and \citet{liu+bb09} discuss these in the context of analyzing computer models \citep{kennedy+o01}.
+Modularization raises interesting statistical issues, and \citet{liu+bb09} consider these in the context of analyzing computer models \citep{kennedy+o01}.
 They discuss the motivations for using modified Bayesian inference within an existing flawed model, rather than the conventional approach of Bayesian model criticism leading to model improvement.
-As well as providing more appropriate inferences, modularization can ensure that model parameters retain their intended meaning within suspect modules, assisting model criticism. \citet{lunn+bsgn09} motivate cut procedures as corresponding to specification of ``distributional constants" and they argue that it is sometimes reasonable to consider a cut posterior specified through inconsistent conditional distributions.
-An alternative to the dichotomy of using the cut or full posterior distribution has recently been considered by \cite{carmona+n20}, where they consider a semi-modular method in which feedback is partially cut.
+As well as providing more appropriate inferences, modularization can ensure that model parameters retain their intended meaning within suspect modules, assisting model interpretation and criticism. \citet{lunn+bsgn09} motivate cut procedures as corresponding to specification of ``distributional constants" and they argue that it is sometimes reasonable to consider a cut posterior specified through inconsistent conditional distributions.
+An alternative to the dichotomy of using the cut or full posterior distribution has recently been considered by \cite{carmona+n20}, where they outline a semi-modular method in which feedback is partially cut. \cite{nicholls+lwc22} consider the justification of semi-modular inference from a generalized Bayesian perspective.